Colorado mom Kelsey Berreth missing since Thanksgiving: A timeline of events

 Dec.
 21 - Fiancé arrested

 Frazee was arrested on Dec.
-21, a sheriff's official told The Associated Press.
-He was seen being taken into custody at his home.
+21, a sheriff's official confirmed.
+He was seen being taken into custody at his Woodland Park home.

 KELSEY BERRETH DISAPPEARANCE: FIANCE OF COLORADO MOTHER MISSING SINCE THANKSGIVING ARRESTED